thien-nguyen-luu/Wallpaper_PhD_Book/README.md

-Wallpaper create by Perlin noise algorithm
+Wallpaper generated using the Perlin noise algorithm.